-Most of 2019 was characterised by the introduction of the Balanced Labour Market Act and the Civil Servants Normalisation of Legal Status Act, which both have entered into force as of 1 January 2020.
+As of 1 January 2020, the Balanced Labour Market Act and the Civil Servants Normalisation of Legal Status Act entered into force.

-The Balanced Labour Market Act introduced measures that have significantly changed Dutch employment laws, the most important of which are as follows:
+The Balanced Labour Market Act introduced measures that have significantly changed Dutch employment laws, the most important of which are the following:

-- A request to terminate an employment contract submitted to the competent court must be based on a specific dismissal ground, which must be fully substantiated.
+- A request to terminate an employment contract submitted to the competent court must be based on a specific ground for dismissal, which must be fully substantiated.
 A 'cumulative dismissal ground' has been introduced by the Act, which can be used for dismissal in cases where the facts and circumstances are not sufficient to fully substantiate one of the specific dismissal grounds.
-If the court rescinds the employment contract on the basis of the cumulative dismissal ground, it may award the employee an additional compensation of up to half the transition payment on top of the regular statutory transition payment.
+If the court rescinds the employment contract on the basis of the cumulative dismissal ground, it may award the employee additional compensation of up to half the transition payment on top of the regular statutory transition payment.

 - Legislation on consecutive fixed-term employment contracts has been extended.
-In the new situation, employers cannot offer their employees more than three consecutive fixed-term employment contracts over a period of three years, without the most recent contract being converted into an open-ended contract, unless that three-year period has been interrupted for six months or longer.
+Employers cannot offer their employees more than three consecutive fixed-term employment contracts over a period of three years without the most recent contract being converted into an open-ended contract, unless that three-year period has been interrupted for six months or longer.
 This means that consecutive fixed-term employment contracts can be agreed with employees for up to three years rather than two years (as was the case before the introduction of the Balanced Labour Markets Act) before they are converted into open-ended employment contracts.

 Under the Civil Servants Normalisation of Legal Status Act, the legal status of civil servants is made largely equivalent to that of private sector employees.
 Certain groups of civil servants are excluded, namely political officials, the judiciary, military officials (including civilian personnel), notaries, bailiffs and police officers.
 The Central and Local Government Personnel Act will continue to apply to this group of civil servants.
 One consequence of this change and the new Civil Servants Normalisation of Legal Status Act is that the majority of civil servants are now subject to civil law instead of the rules of administrative law.